-The GTE’s 18-inch alloy make the ride a little firm but opting for Dynamic Chassis Control (standard on the 243PS diesel, optional otherwise) allows you to choose different settings, adjusting the suspension’s firmness between Comfort, Normal, Sport, Individual and GTE modes.
+The GTE’s 18-inch alloys make the ride a little firm but opting for Dynamic Chassis Control allows you to choose different settings, adjusting the suspension’s firmness between Comfort, Normal and Sport modes.

 But the Passat estate isn’t about thrills and spills.
 It’s about refined, relaxed driving which the GTE delivers, making it an attractive proposition for high-mileage company car drivers.

 One-in-four Volkswagen Passats sold in the UK are predicted to be GTE variants and, after just a few weeks of driving the GTE Advance estate, I’m beginning to understand why.

 There are eight variants of the new Passat available in the UK: SE, SE Nav, SEL, R-Line and limited-run, Estate-only R-Line Edition, GTE and GTE Advance.

 Our 1.4 TSI plug-in hybrid electric vehicle (PHEV) GTE Advance Passat has emissions of 33g/km (GTE is 31g/km), an electric-only range of 33 miles (WLTP) and a P11D price of £41,395.

 Attracting a 10% benefit-in-kind (BIK) tax rate this financial year, it means a 20% taxpayer would pay £69 per month in company car tax.